-“The Tenth Commandment” – sermon audio for the Eighth Sunday of Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 30, 2017:
+“The Tenth Commandment” – sermon audio for the Eighth Sunday After Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 30, 2017:

-“The Eighth Commandment” – sermon audio for the Sixth Sunday of Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 16, 2017:
+“The Eighth Commandment” – sermon audio for the Sixth Sunday After Pentecost Year A, preached at Grace Lutheran Church, Advance, NC, July 16, 2017:

 Click the Scripture graphic for large image to save for use in bulletins, newsletters, blogs, and websites.